Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Introduction

 In this work, we develop new gate decomposition schemes for qutrit-based quantum computers.
+In particular, we introduce a scheme to exactly decompose any diagonal qutrit unitary into CX and diagonal single-qutrit gates.
+We also introduce a qutrit generalization of the Pauli phase gadget, the \emph{Weyl phase gadget}, which serves as intermediate step in the decomposition.
+The decomposition is optimal and, in principle, our method extends to arbitrary multi-qutrit gates, provided they are appropriately Trotterized~\cite{nielsenchuang}.
+As a practical application, we apply this decomposition to the qutrit-based quantum approximate optimization algorithm~\cite{farhi2014} focusing on the graph $k$-coloring problem.
+Finally, we derive an upper bound on the number of \cx gates required for the implementation of a generic diagonal qutrit unitary.

+For the sake of clarity, we point out that our aim is not to decompose qutrit gates into qubit native gates; rather, we assume to work with a native set of qutrit gates, including the CX gate, available on the hardware (e.g., exploiting the third level of a transmon), so we need not concern ourselves with the additional decomposition of qutrit gates into qubit gates.

-In particular, we extend the decomposition of the exponential of Pauli strings to their qutrit analogues.
-Specifically, we present an algorithm for decomposing the exponential of a tensor product of Weyl-Heisenberg operators (plus Hermitian conjugates) into single- and two-qutrit gates.
-We then generalize this result to the exponential of Gell-Mann strings and to any multi-qutrit gate that is diagonal up to single-qutrit rotations.
-In principle, our method can also be applied to arbitrary multi-qutrit gates, provided they are appropriately Trotterized \cite{nielsenchuang}.
-As a practical application, we apply this decomposition to the qutrit-based quantum approximate optimization algorithm \cite{farhi2014} focusing on the graph $k$-coloring problem.
-As many quantum computer platforms operate with restricted connectivity, various connectivity-aware decompositions have been developed for qubit systems \cite{zulehner2018, herbert2019, kissinger2019,nash2020}.
-In particular, for decomposing exponentials of Pauli strings on devices with limited connectivity, the so-called \steinergauss method could be applied \cite{ kissinger2019,nash2020}, which leverages the solutions of the Steiner tree problem to optimize the gate decompositions.
+As many quantum computer platforms operate with restricted connectivity, various connectivity-aware decompositions have been developed for qubit systems~\cite{zulehner2018, herbert2019, kissinger2019,nash2020}.
+In particular, for decomposing exponentials of Pauli strings on devices with limited connectivity, the so-called \steinergauss method could be applied~\cite{kissinger2019, nash2020}, which leverages the solutions of the Steiner tree problem to optimize the gate decompositions.
 In this work, we generalize the \steinergauss method for the compilation of circuits on qutrit-based architectures.